Protect: Paid subscription warnings

 To subscribe to a paid phone service, just tap the appropriate button on the service's website page.
 As part of the Protect integrated security system, Yandex Browser Lite warns you about paid subscriptions to make sure that you actually want to sign up for them.

 What are paid subscriptions?

 Paid subscriptions are one way to pay for internet-based services.
-Using a paid subscription you can, for example, set up an answering service on your cell phone or sign up for weather forecasts sent by SMS on a weekly basis.
-To sign up, all you do is follow a link to your mobile service provider's page and click a button to confirm your subscription.
-Some content providers abuse simple subscription setups and sign users up for services they are unaware they are paying for.
+Using a paid subscription, you can, for example, set up an answering service on your cell phone or sign up for weather forecasts sent by SMS on a weekly basis.
+To sign up, just follow the link to your mobile service provider’s page and tap to confirm your subscription.
+Some content providers abuse simple subscription setups and sign users up for services they don’t know they’re paying for.

 Although mobile subscription pages are hosted on the websites of mobile network operators, their content is determined by outside content providers.
-Some of them deliberately conceal information about payment for services.
+Some of these content providers deliberately conceal information about paid services.
 For example, the payment button might be labeled Play or Enter and the message informing you that the service is paid may be written in small letters or hidden beyond the visible part of the screen.
-As the result of clicking just one button on one of these sites, a certain amount of money starts getting charged to your mobile account every day.
+By tapping just one button on one of these sites, you can initiate daily withdrawals from your mobile balance.

 Paid subscription warnings

 If you end up on the page of a mobile operator that has a paid subscription, Yandex Browser will warn you by displaying the icon in the browser window.
 Tap Proceed only if you really intend to pay for a subscription.